abduIbasit/Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures/docs/DOCUMENTATION.md

 The conversation flow begins with the user inputs either text or voice.
 Text inputs are sent directly to the large language model, which processes the message to generate a contextually relevant response.
 For voice inputs, the application transcribes the audio into text using speech-to-text functionality before sending it to the LLM.
 The generated response from the LLM is sent to the user and also passed to the avatar demonstration module, which creates a synchronized video with lip-sync and gestures, delivering a dynamic and engaging interaction experience.

-*I developed a client-side application using React JS to provide a user interface for interacting with the application which can be found here. **Caveat:** My frontend development skill is not the best.*
+*I developed a client-side application using React JS to provide a user interface for interacting with the application which can be accessed [here](http://34.55.139.78/). **Caveat:** My frontend development skill is not the best.*

+## Cloud Deployment

+I deployed both the conversational AI WebSocket service and the frontend application to Google Cloud Platform (GCP), utilizing a virtual machine instance I configured specifically for this purpose.

 ## Challenges Encountered